This web page will be updated as new information or guidelines are provided by public health officials.

 - Clean and disinfect frequently touched objects and surfaces.

 Q: What communication has the Ames school district provided on COVID-19?

 Here is a recap of the communication sent to parents and families:

 Q: Are District buildings be closed?

-All school buildings will be closed to the public and staff during the closure period through April 30.
+All school buildings will be closed to the public and staff through the remainder of the school year.
 This includes all playgrounds as well as the track and stadiums at Ames High School and Ames Middle School.
 Permission to enter the building will extremely limited and requires permission from District administrators.

 Q: What is the status of school scheduled events?